• broken image

 Research Volunteer

-Jennifer is an alumnus of Central Michigan University with her bachelor's degree in Psychology.
-She is currently a second-year graduate student in the Basic Medical Sciences program at Wayne State University.
-Jennifer is interested in better understanding the biological and environmental factors that puts children at risk for development of psychiatric disorders and utilizing neuroimaging techniques to evaluate structural and functional brain changes associated with psychiatric disorders.
+Jennifer is an alumnus of Wayne State University with her Master's degree in Basic Medical Sciences, preceded by her Bachelor's degree in Psychology from Central Michigan University.
+Her main research interest lies in better understanding the biological and environmental factors that puts children at risk for development of psychiatric disorders and utilizing neuroimaging techniques to evaluate structural and functional brain changes associated with psychiatric disorders.

 broken image